Kallah 2023 COVID-19 Info

 What happens if I test positive while onsite?

 Should you test positive while onsite, you will immediately begin quarantine.
 Quarantine accommodations may vary.
 If you are not already in a single room, and an additional single room is not available, you will be required to transfer to another accommodation (such as a local hotel) at your expense.
 Should your quarantine need to extend past July 9 (the end date of the program,) you will be responsible for the additional cost of added nights and meals.

 What happens if restrictions return and the event can’t be held?

 In the unlikely case that the entire event is postponed due to increased COVID-19 restrictions from the CDC and WHO, we will transfer the cost of your registration to any event taking place through the end of 2024.
 You will not be able to receive a refund for the cost of your registration.

 Is the ALEPH policy and protocol consistent with other mandated guidelines?

-We believe this policy is entirely consistent with the CDC guidance, erring on the side of prudent caution.
+We believe this policy is entirely consistent with the CDC guidance.

 How often will this policy and protocol be updated?
 Will this change before the event?